frederic-perez/AmE-dictionary/data/dictionary.md

 __seeded__ _v_ _2 fresh jalapenos, seeded and sliced into rings._
 __seedier__
 __seediness__
-__seedling__ _n_ :dart: A young plant, especially one that grows from a seed, rather than from a cutting, for example.
+__seedling__ _n_ :dart::two: A young plant, especially one that grows from a seed, rather than from a cutting, for example.
 __seedy__ _adj_ _A seedy world._
 __seek out__
 __seek__ _v_ :two::hammer: (sought) _We seek to characterize the performance variations._